moreati/jq-filter/README.md

 =========

-This Ansible collection provides `jq()`, a filter that slices and dices JSON just like the [`jq`] command.
-It's particularly suited to dealing with deeply nested lists of dicts, and dicts of lists.
+This Ansible collection provides `jq()`, a filter that slices and dices JSON just like the [jq] command.
+It's particularly good with deeply nested lists of dicts, and dicts of lists.

 Example
 -------